kokoa454/MyRusLexicon/README.md

-Windows app for everyone, who study Russian language
+A Windows app for everyone, who study Russian language